 - Access in and out of the virus room should be minimized to prevent inadvertent contamination of personnel or cross-contamination of cell lines.
-Containment laboratory must be kept locked at all times. - All surfaces must be impervious to water. - Must have special 'sharps precautions' in place.

-- Must have dedicated CL2+ PPE that remains in the containment zone.
-This includes: safety glasses, an additional layer of protective clothing such as a solid-front level 2 gown with tight-fitting wrists (or a Tyvek suit), double nitrile gloves, and a fit-tested, NIOSH-approved N95 respirator to be worn when handling infectious materials outside of a BSC. - Infectious materials must be stored in a leak-proof container in a restricted area. - Where possible, all activities should be conducted in a BSC. - If using a centrifuge, closed containers with sealed safety cups must be used, or the rotor must be unloaded in the BSC.
+Containment laboratory must be kept locked at all times. - All surfaces must be impervious to water. - Must have special 'sharps precautions' in place. - Must have dedicated CL2+ PPE that remains in the containment zone.
+This includes: safety glasses, an additional layer of protective clothing such as a solid-front level 2 gown with tightfitting wrists (or a Tyvek suit), double nitrile gloves, and a fit-tested, NIOSH-approved N95 respirator to be worn when handling infectious materials outside of a BSC. - Infectious materials must be stored in a leak-proof container in a restricted area. - Where possible, all activities should be conducted in a BSC, any activity that may produce an aerosol must be carried out in a BSC - If using a centrifuge, closed containers with sealed safety cups must be used, and the rotor must be unloaded in the BSC.
 Must wait at least 5 minutes after centrifugation stops before opening the lid of the centrifuge. - Mark the floor (with tape) to indicate dirty and clean sides - Housekeeping and facilities maintenance workers must not enter the room unless accompanied by a qualified laboratory worker. - Only lab personnel trained in CL2+ requirements may enter the CL2+ area. - In the event of an emergency, remove all PPE if possible, upon exiting the lab.
 If this is not possible, remove as much PPE as possible; remove gloves if at all possible.
 Report the incident to the Lawson BSO as soon as possible.